sist-cs120/acoustic-lan/src/project_3/README.md

 - This project is to be completed by each group **individually**.
 - Submit your code through Blackboard.
 The submission is performed by one of the group members.
 - Each group needs to submit the code **once and only once**.
-Immediately after TAs&#39; checking.
+Immediately after TAs' checking.

 ### Overview

 The goal of this project is to build a gateway for the Athernet.
 In this way, Athernet devices are able to connect to the Internet.
 A network gateway may contain multiple network functions, including DHCP server, routing, switching and so on.
 This project focuses on the aspect of interconnecting different protocols, i.e., how to translate Athernet traffic to run on existing Internet infrastructure, and vice versa.
 After finishing this project, the TCP/IP traffic should be able to run over the Athernet network that you have built in Project2.

 We consider the situation in Figure 1, where Athernet nodes connect to an Athernet Gateway, and then get access to the Internet (the Athernet Gateway gets access to the Internet through the WiFi Access point, which is the gateway for the Athernet Gateway.
-It&#39;s not uncommon for such hierarchical gateways in today&#39;s Internet).
+It's not uncommon for such hierarchical gateways in today's Internet).

 ![](RackMultipart20220302-4-1606c2j_html_123832be5d807882.png)